dang1412/angular-practice-starter/README.md

 [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Contributing
 If you have any comment or desired sample feature, welcome to create issue.
-I will check them all and help you as much as i can.
+I will check them all and try to be helpful as much as possible.